BESST

 Incoming first-time-freshmen with pre-engineering majors who place in:

-For students who place in MATH 111 and MATH 113 (Tracks 1 and 2), BESST will kick off with the *FREE* Engineering Summer Academy in mid-August, where students will commute to CSULB for one week and attend workshops to prepare for the coming year.
+For students who place in MATH 111 and MATH 113 , BESST will kick off with the *FREE* Engineering Summer Academy in mid-August, where students will commute to CSULB for two one-week sessions and attend workshops to prepare for the coming year.
+There will be two sessions:

 Event: Engineering Summer Academy